David McLean (umpire)

 David McLean is a Scottish advocate and cricket umpire.
 He is a member of the Development Panel of ICC Umpires.
 McLean played as a wicket-keeper in local domestic cricket in Scotland, becoming an umpire in 2014.
-He stood in his first One Day International (ODI) match, between Scotland and Sri Lanka on 21 May 2019.
-He stood in his first Twenty20 International (T20I) match, between Scotland and the Netherlands on 16 September 2019.
+He stood in his first One Day International (ODI) match, between Scotland and Sri Lanka, on 21 May 2019.
+He stood in his first Twenty20 International (T20I) match, between Scotland and the Netherlands, on 16 September 2019.

-In January 2022, he was named as one of the on-field umpires for the 2022 ICC Under-19 Cricket World Cup in the West Indies.
+He was one of the on-field umpires for the 2022 ICC Under-19 Cricket World Cup in the West Indies.